-Penn Singers is a musical theater company that produces a Broadway-style show in the fall and a Gilbert & Sullivan light opera in the spring.
+Penn Singers is a musical theater company that produces a Broadway-style show in the fall and a show of similar quality to Gilbert & Sullivan light operas in the spring.

 In 1957, two University of Pennsylvania students, Meryl Moss and Edie Herman, decided that the campus needed an outlet for female singers.
 The two therefore co-founded the Pennsyngers, an all-female chorus.
 In that first year, the women successfully directed themselves.
 The next year, Bruce Montgomery, then head of Student Performing Arts, hired Ernest Ganz as their director.
 A number of other directors followed over the next thirteen years.

 Then, in 1970, the Philadelphia Symphony Orchestra premiered Bruce Montgomery’s “Herodotus Fragments”, written for orchestra and two choruses.
 The Pennsyngers performed, along with the Penn Glee Club.
 Thus began Monty’s relationship with the ‘syngers.
 In 1971, he took over as their director and made the group a co-ed ensemble.
 That year, they became the Penn Singers.

 In 1972, the Penn Singers performed a two act show: the first act contained the Buxtehude Missa Brevis, Schubert’s Mass in G, and five pieces from Andrew Lloyd Webber’s Jesus Christ Superstar.
 The second act was Gilbert and Sullivan’s Trial By Jury.
 The performance sold out before it opened.